This post is also available in: Español

 When you are accused of a crime in Florida, you have legal rights and are supposed to be assumed innocent until proven guilty, but you are often treated as if you have been convicted, even before a trial.
 We know how prosecutors and law enforcement operate and can help fight for you from the start by:

-The defenses our Panella assault lawyers use will depend on the circumstances of your individual situation, the available evidence, and the specific charges against you.
+The defenses our Panella assault and battery defense attorney use will depend on the circumstances of your individual situation, the available evidence, and the specific charges against you.
 For example, a threat of doing physical harm might be an assault charge, but if there was actual physical contact or injury, the charge can become a battery charge.
 With certain aggravating factors, the charge may become aggravated assault or aggravated battery, which are felonies with more severe punishment.

-At the Panella Law Firm, we handle a wide range of domestic violence and criminal defense cases.
+At the Panella Law Firm, our experienced team of domestic violence lawyers handle a wide range of domestic violence and criminal defense cases.
 We understand what you are going through and can provide guidance and fight for your rights and freedom.

 Our Orlando assault lawyers offer a free, confidential consultation to discuss the facts of your case and determine the best way to move forward.
 Call our team today at 407-233-1822 to get started.